Ilagan: Power

 Isabela Electric Cooperative II, Inc. (ISELCO II).
-Residences and establishments are able to get their energy needs through the service provided by the Isabela Electric Cooperative II, Inc. (ISELCO II).
-Its main office is located at barangay Alibagu.
+Residences and establishments can get their energy needs through the service provided by the Isabela Electric Cooperative II, Inc. (ISELCO II).
+Its main office is located in barangay Alibagu.
 Based on MPDO record, 63 out of 91 barangays are energized.
 As of 2011, Ilagan is now 100% energized.
 Also, a sub-station of National Grid Corporation of the Philippines (NGCP) is located in barangay Baligatan.

 Freeway Lighting System.
-Ilagan is one of the few places in the Cagayan Valley Region that has a continuous freeway lighting system.
-The city government have managed to install incandescent highway lights along the national road from barangay Alibagu in the south all the way to barangay San Juan in the north.
+Ilagan is one of the few places in the Cagayan Valley region that has a continuous freeway lighting system.
+The city government has managed to install incandescent highway lights along the national road from barangay Alibagu in the south to barangay San Juan in the north.

 Solar Power Plant.
-The Department of Energy (DOE) has approved on May 27, 2015, the service contract of the largest solar PV power plant in the Philippines.
+The Department of Energy (DOE) approved on May 27, 2015, the service contract of the largest solar PV power plant in the Philippines.
 Cheap solar energy will be available for residents here soon after the proponents of the P7-billion solar power plant have already secured its funding.
 A twenty-five (25) year Service contract was signed between Living Project 4 People Philippines Inc. (LP4PP) and the Department of Energy.
-The signing will start the process of completion of development, installation, construction, commissioning and operation of a 100.0 MW Solar PV Project in the city.
+The signing will start the process of completion of the development, installation, construction, commissioning, and operation of a 100.0 MW Solar PV Project in the city.
 LP4PP said that the solar project will be constructed in 10 phases to install 10.0 MW for each phase that will start construction in August 2015.
-Accordingly, it is a pure solar PV Grid connected installation that will avail on the privileges under the Renewable Energy Law of the country.
+Accordingly, it is a pure solar PV Grid-connected installation that will avail of the privileges under the Renewable Energy Law of the country.
 The renewable energy to be generated will be sold directly to the National Grid Corporation of the Philippines (NGCP) under the Feed-in-Tariff Scheme of the RE law.
-The 100.0 MW Solar PV project will help alleviate the current electricity shortage in the country that causes regular black-outs resulting in industry closures as well as inconvenience to the consumers.
-The solar power facility will be constructed at a 100-hectare land at barangay Cabannungan, several kilometers away from the city proper.
+The 100.0 MW Solar PV project will help alleviate the current electricity shortage in the country that causes regular blackouts resulting in industry closures as well as inconvenience to the consumers.
+The solar power facility will be constructed on a 100-hectare land at barangay Cabannungan, several kilometers away from the city proper.